F10na/DTU_Master_Thesis/README.md

 ## Explanation of Data
 The data from Pupil Invisible contains personal information and is therefore not to be distributed.
 This data can only be accessed via a secure DTU server.
 The data from the Varjo are recorded personally and are provided in the folder "Varjo Experiments".
-This data is not IP.